 Latchford St James is an Aided Church of England school.
 Recognising the value of its foundation, the school preserves and develops its religious character in accordance with the Church of England and in partnership with the Church at parish and diocesan level.
 The school aims to serve the community of St James’ and St Hildas’ by providing a high quality education within the context of Christian beliefs and practice and promotes Christian values through the experiences it offers to all pupils.
 The Vicar leads Collective Worship regularly and talks to the children, whilst the children attend services in Church during the major festivals.
 On entrances to different parts of the school the following notice is displayed: Be it known to all who enter here that Christ is the reason for this school.
 The unseen but ever present teacher in its classes, the model for all its staff, the inspiration for its pupils.

 The original buildings of our school date back to 1868 when it was built to provide a Christian education for the children of the Parish of St James’.
 Thus, the long tradition and clear identification with the local community provides a firm base for the highest quality of nursery and primary education in a caring and happy atmosphere.
 The school has been modernised to provide extra classroom space and improved facilities, including an ICT suite, a Library and a Key Stage 2 classroom block in 2001.
-A Link Club, housed in a separate building on the premises, offers before / after school care, a holiday club and wrap-around care for children from birth up to teenagers.
-Carers and Tots Group called ‘Time for Tots’ for all pre-school children is held on a Wednesday between 1.30pm – 3.15pm.
+A Link Club, WASPS are housed in a separate building on the premises, offers before / after school care and a holiday club for children from birth up to teenagers – WASPS 01925 259067

 Nursery: 8.45 a.m. – 11.45 a.m.